Close Alert Banner

 Outbreak management and reporting in child care settings

-Outbreaks or suspected outbreaks must be reported to the health department immediately.
+Outbreaks or suspected outbreaks must be reported to the Health Department immediately.

 Report an outbreak in a child care setting